 Experienced speakers understand that giving a presentation or running a workshop requires extensive preparation and unpaid time, but they do it because the benefits are well worth the effort.

-Receive a complimentary all-access pass to the entire event, including admission to sessions and social events for all three conferences.
+As a speaker, you receive an all-access pass to the entire event, including admission to sessions and social events for all three conferences.

 What do you get when you combine savory food, strong drinks, and brilliant minds?
 That would be the annual VIP Dinner, where you’ll have an opportunity to hang out with other speakers and select industry leaders.
 This would also be an excellent time to abuse the open bar tab…unless your presentation is the first thing the next morning.

-We take pretty good care of our attendees by feeding and watering them, but that’s nothing compared to the legendary hospitality we shower on our speakers.
+We take pretty good care of our attendees, but that’s nothing compared to the legendary hospitality we shower on our speakers.
 After all, you have more important things to worry about than finding a snack or drink.

 The Music City Experience